natsu2912/foundry-fund-me-f23/README.md

 # Foundry Fund Me
-## This is the project created when learning Advanced Foundry course
+## This is the project created when learning Foundry Fundamentals course